What Has Monica Barbaro Been Up To Since Chicago Justice Was Canceled?

 Sadly, "Chicago Justice" was canceled after only one season despite mostly positive reviews (via Rotten Tomatoes).
 While the series enjoyed higher ratings than "Taken" and "Shades of Blue," which were renewed by NBC, its nightly ratings paled in comparison to those of other "One Chicago" series (via Deadline).
 According to NBC executives, the decision to cancel the show ultimately came down to a real estate problem.
 After deciding that "Chicago Justice" was simply too similar to "Law and Order," NBC moved to cancel it (via Deadline).

 Monica Barbaro, who co-headlined "Chicago Justice" as Attorney Anna Valdez, was one of the rising stars of the franchise.
 In the years since the cancelation of "Chicago Justice," Barbaro has taken her talents elsewhere, expanding her television résumé with a diverse set of credits and making moves toward the big screen as well.
-Notably, she's set to make a giant splash in an upcoming, highly anticipated blockbuster.
+Notably, she made a giant splash in a highly anticipated blockbuster.

 She joined the police force in The Good Cop